GsaOctoConsulting/selenium-rm/rolemanagement-cucumber-serenity/README.md

 Prerequisites
 - script for email inbox needs to be tailored for the user's inbox.
-- setup accounts, save secretkeys and ids in ConstantsAccounts.java file
+- setup accounts, save secretkeys and ids in ConstantsAccounts.java file (currently the accounts included in the file are used by octo, new accounts should be created and replaced in the file)

-Give examples: -
+Examples: -
-1) to Run scenarios, use cucummber Tags in the format (eg. "@FeatureName, @scenariono") in the CucumberTestSuite class
+1) to Run scenarios, use cucummber Tags in the format (eg. "@FeatureName, @scenario#") in the CucumberTestSuite class
 2) to generate reports, use maven command, -Dverify=CucumberTestSuite clean verify